 Macedonia began using its own currency, the Macedonian denar (MKD) when it gained independence from Yugoslavia, in 1991-2.
 The MKD has a value of approximately 61.5 to one Euro.

-The currency is locked, so you’ll get denars once you arrive and exchange any remaining bills and coins back into an international currency before leaving the country.
+The currency is locked, so you’ll need to get denars once you arrive and exchange any remaining bills and coins back into an international currency before leaving the country.

 Currency exchange houses are readily available for exchanging Euros, USD, or GBP inside of Macedonia.
 Bank ATMs are found throughout cities and towns.